caninetools/canine.tools/faq.md

 I'm looking into a dedicated machine in the future.

+### Why am I getting blocked?
+I block common user agents from accessing all services.
+If you want to not be blocked, please set a proper user agent.

 ### How can I trust you?
 You can't.
 I follow best practices and try my best to make everything private.
 Be cautious when using services with personal information.